arnaucube/padArchiver/README.md

 ```
 The IPFS hash is also added to the first line of the document, before adding the document to Git.

-## cli
+## 4.- cli
-To run the CLI, just need to run:
+To run the CLI, just need to run inside the directory 'build':
 ```
 ./padArchiver-cli
 ```